 - Evaluate the communications journey from a customer’s perspective: Mapping communication touchpoints allows companies to understand when prospects or customers are inundated with too much information and eliminate what’s unnecessary.
 This alone makes the overall communications experience simpler and clearer.

 - Streamline and prioritize within communications: Create short, digestible content that’s broken into clear sections, and create typographic and visual hierarchy to enable easier information processing and understanding.

-Simple Truth’s work with clients like AON illustrates the power of breaking down complex concepts into simple, clear stories that connect with customers.
+Simple Truth’s work with clients like AON and Allstate illustrates the power of breaking down complex concepts into simple, clear stories that connect with customers.
 Eliminating complexities from communications should be the goal of every organization.
-It will enable your teams to tell compelling sales or marketing stories and show potential customers the real value your product or service delivers to their organization.
+It will enable you to tell more compelling sales or marketing stories and show potential customers the real value of your product or service.